fblpalmeira/culture_pop/README.md

 # #30DayChartChallenge_2026

-## Day 10 (10 April 2026) | Culture Pop
+## Day 10 (10 April 2026) | Pop culture

-Culture pop is an excellent source of data for creating data visualizations.
+Pop culture is an excellent source of data for creating data visualizations.
 For today's #30DayChartChallenge, I decided to create a timeline of the band Red Hot Chili Peppers.
 I intentionally chose this band to show how members joined and left over time.
 I also show the albums that the band released.

 - [Script `.R`](https://github.com/fblpalmeira/culture_pop/blob/main/redhotchillithepeppers.R)